matthew-brett/dsfe/_chapters/02/to_code.md

 mistakes, and hard to check what you did.
 But the worst thing about graphical interfaces is, they make easy things easy, but difficult things, impossible.

-You will soon find, that most work, that is worth doing, is difficult.
+You will soon find, that most work that is worth doing, is difficult.
 If you want to do something interesting, that has not been done before, you will often need code.